Get in touch with us

 Farmers across the country are using their Crop Health Imagery to find and fix these problems:

 Crop Health Imagery shows crop performance across a field at a single point in time.
-A divergent scale (red-yellow-green) provides a contrast of colors, which makes it easy for you to find and investigate areas that are showing poor growth.
+Our scale (red-yellow-green) provides a contrast of colors, which makes it easy for you to find and investigate areas that are showing poor growth.

 "Our soils are subject to leaching and if we get a really wet June and we are losing nitrogen, we can see it in the imagery...
 We can determine if there is time to apply N to the corn in a timely manner."Jon B., North Dakota